mozilla/glam/docs/adr/0004-instrumentation.md

 Chosen option: Option #1, because it meets all Decision Drivers criteria and gives the best performance and evolvability:

-- It's "immune" to adblocks, because it's in the backend of the app
+- It's "immune" to adblocks, because the data collector in the front end will send data to GLAM's backend, in the same domain
 - API can be easily consumed by GLAM App and GLAM ETL
 - Performance: Data inserted to and fetched from Postgresql db is unlikely to cause any significant latency increase